Sample Reading Response Paper

 Response: did it convince you?

-Reading Response Essays are a written example of what should be happening in your head as you read something.
+Reading Response Essays are like writing down what should be happening in your head as you read something.
 They help you understand the essay so that you can use it in your paper.
-Here are the questions you should ask yourself for each section:
+Here are the main questions you need to answer:

 - What is the main idea?